 Hematuria is classified into the following types:

-- Gross or thick hematuria: when the urine is red, reddish brown or pink due to the excessive presence of red blood cells.
+- Gross or thick hematuria: the urine is red, reddish-brown, or pink due to the excessive presence of red blood cells.
 In these conditions, blood clots can also be present.

 - Idiopathic hematuria: when there is a high number of red blood cells in the urine with no underlying cause.